The Society meets at

 "To be announced"

-Lecture is followed by our annual Spring Wildflower
+Program followed by our annual Spring Wildflower

 Exchange and Giveaway.